parakastha/crawl4ai/README.md

 - **Data Extraction**: Extract structured data using LLMs or CSS selectors
 - **Custom JavaScript**: Execute custom JavaScript code on pages during crawling
 - **Flexible Configuration**: Configure all aspects of the crawling process
+- **AI-Powered Analysis**: Automatically analyze websites to determine optimal crawling strategies
+- **Content Enhancement**: Use AI to improve and organize extracted content
+- **Knowledge Retention**: Store and retrieve information from past crawls
+- **Question Answering**: Ask questions about crawled content and get AI-generated answers

 ## Installation